Javascript API

 Candu.triggerHotspotGroup

 Used to trigger a group of Beacons that can be clicked to open Tooltips.
 Beacon locations are configured within the Candu Editor.
+Note: Hotspots can also be triggered on page load or from Candu content guide.

 window.Candu.triggerHotspotGroup({ slug: 'your-hotspots-slug' })